kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 `spec.domain.devices.interfaces`, and `spec.networks`.

 ### virt-controller
-A VMI update will be trigered in virt-controller, during which we must patch the `k8s.v1.cni.cncf.io/networks` annotation on the pod holding the VM, which in turn causes multus to hotplug an interface into the pod.
+A VMI update will be triggered in virt-controller, during which we must patch the `k8s.v1.cni.cncf.io/networks` annotation on the pod holding the VM, which in turn causes multus to hotplug an interface into the pod.